monikma/monikma.github.io/_posts/2016-05-28-java-8-oca-1z0-808-exam-checklist.md

 - `java.util.Arrays.sort(array)`
 </div>

-- what does `Arrays.binarySearch(array,what)` return in case it did not find the element
+- what does `Arrays.binarySearch(array, what)` return in case it did not find the element
 <button data-toggle="collapse" data-target="#q7_6" class="btn-link">[see]</button>
 <div id="q7_6" class="collapse collapsible bg-info" markdown="1">